 The more extreme the personality disorder the more likely social predators are to enjoy harming or humiliating and dominating other people.

-Not only do they expect their willing Narcissistic Supply Sources to consistently play SUB-servant, they wholeheartedly expect and demand total obedience from any preferred scapegoat they like to claim ownership of and to toy with psychologically and emotionally on a regular basis.
+Not only do they expect their willing Narcissistic Supply Sources to consistently play sub-servant, they wholeheartedly expect and demand total obedience from any preferred scapegoat they like to claim ownership of and to toy with them psychologically and emotionally, on a regular basis.

 People who get trapped in the cycle of narcissistic abuse tend to know something is not right with the claims a Cluster B person makes.

 But unless they are well educated about things like how to spot the warning signs of a Cluster B pack or egocentric abuser, fraud tactics, verbal abuse, and mind control tactics, predators make incredible logical fallacy statements and appeals to emotion that sound — at least plausible — to an unaware listener.